yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 As planes operate in the 3D world, the distance is actually the slant range.
 Therefore the higher the altitude of the aircraft, the less accurate the slant range distance can be used to approximate the ground distance.

 [Boldmethod](https://www.boldmethod.com/learn-to-fly/systems/understanding-dme-on-instrument-approaches-and-vfr/) has this to say:
 >So how much DME slant range error is there for most aircraft operations?
-The rule-of-them is that if you're at least 1NM away from the station for every 1,000' AGL, slant range error is negligible.
+The rule-of-thumb is that if you're at least 1NM away from the station for every 1,000' AGL, slant range error is negligible.
 >
 > ...
 >